brandonjparrott/saas-interview-challenge1/CHALLENGE.md

 ---
 For this challenge I decided to make a simple work queue system for checking if words are a Palindrome.
 Both the API and Worker are written in Typescript using Bull Queue Library to handle the Pub/Sub in Redis.
 All the services are deployed with Kubernetes and built with Docker.

+Instead of using Minikube to run Kubernetes locally, I noticed that the Docker Desktop application for mac osx had a Kubernetes single-node cluster.
+I wanted to give it a try.

 I didn't get to spend too much time on this challenge due to a busy schedule and my daughters first birthday.
 There is lots of room for improvement.

 I was attempting to spin up Prometheus/Grafana to monitor the K8s pods and Work Queue.
 Due to time constraints I wasn't able to get it working correctly.
 I believe this is due to Docker/K8s limitations on my machine.
 The Grafana pod wouldn't start because of insufficient memory.